Exhaust Gas Recirculation Valve

 The higher the combustion temperatures, the greater the formation of NOx.
-Along with the CAT, the EGR valve significantly reduces unburned hydrocarbons HC and Nitrous Oxides NOx in exhaust emissions.
+Along with the CAT, the EGR valve significantly reduces unburned hydrocarbons HC and Nitrogen Oxides NOx in exhaust emissions.

 EGR valves can be both vacuum controlled or electronic.
 In both cases they are normally located near the intake manifold around the top of the engine.

 Exhaust Gas Recirculation Valve (EGR)

 During the Basic Smog Test the smog machine is not designed to actually look at the EGR System through the engine's exhaust.

 Rather, it has the smog technician visual and functionally inspect the EGR system through the use of a vacuum pump with pressure gauge, and then has him or her enter this information into the smog machine.
 So actually, the smog machine has no knowledge of the EGR system failure other then the technician's input.

 If the EGR system or test has failed or fails during the emissions inspection, the technician will enter this information manually into the smog machine.

 Now as for the Enhanced Smog Test, the smog test machine reads NOx emissions through the tailpipe which eliminates the need for the smog check technician to inspect the EGR system physically.
 During the Enhanced Smog Test the smog machine determines whether or not the EGR system is functioning properly based on the NOx emissions content.
 NOx is always created when there is an EGR malfunction either due to a plugged valve or defective vacuum system.